avast/llvm/docs/LangRef.rst

     trap or generate asynchronous exceptions.
 Exception handling schemes that are recognized by LLVM to handle asynchronous exceptions, such as SEH, will still provide their implementation defined semantics.
+``"null-pointer-is-valid"``
+   If ``"null-pointer-is-valid"`` is set to ``"true"``, then ``null`` address in address-space 0 is considered to be a valid address for memory loads and stores.
+Any analysis or optimization should not treat dereferencing a pointer to ``null`` as undefined behavior in this function.
+   Note: Comparing address of a global variable to ``null`` may still evaluate to false because of a limitation in querying this attribute inside constant expressions.
+``optforfuzzing``
+    This attribute indicates that this function should be optimized for maximum fuzzing signal.
 ``optnone``
     This function attribute indicates that most optimization passes will skip this function, with the exception of interprocedural optimization passes.